rodmarkun/SmolML/smolml/models/regression/README.md

             self.weights = self.initializer.initialize((self.input_size,))
             self.bias = ml_array.ones((1))
     ```

+    > NOTE: Yes, we are using initializers and optimizers here, which might be something you have not implemented yet.
+If you are implementing your own library, you are free to choose here: 1.
+Just use the implementation we provide and focus only in the current section.
+2. Go to [SmolML - The utility room!](https://github.com/rodmarkun/SmolML/tree/main/smolml/utils) section, see how they are implemented and make your own!

 * **Training (`fit`)**:
     * This method orchestrates the gradient descent loop described earlier.
 For a specified number of `iterations`: